-Tomato Sauce – It gives a nice flavor to the stew. you can replace it with crushed tomatoes too.
+Tomato Puree – It gives a nice flavor to the stew.
+You can replace it with crushed tomatoes or tomato paste.

 Soy Sauce – To make the stew gluten-free, use coconut aminos or tamari.

-Other Ingredients – Other than the above ingredients, you will need bay leaves, extra virgin olive oil, parsley, rosemary, salt, and pepper.
+Other Ingredients – Other than the above-mentioned ingredients, you will also need bay leaves, extra virgin olive oil, fresh parsley, fresh rosemary, salt, and pepper.

 Start by preparing the ingredients.